faizankhimani1/LinguaReplyAI/README.md

 **LinguaReply AI** - Built to break language barriers

-For questions or feedback: hello@linguareply.ai
+For questions or feedback: khimanifaizan228@gmail.com

 ---